2023 Pacific hurricane season: Hurricane Adrian

 On June 23, a broad area of low pressure formed off the coast of southern Mexico, in an area which the NHC had for several days been monitoring for potential tropical development.
-The disturbance quickly became better organized on June 27, and advisories were initiated on Tropical Storm Adrian at 21:00 UTC that same day.
-Adrian strengthened rapidly, and became the season's first hurricane at 15:00 UTC on June 28, while located about 360 mi southwest of Manzanillo, Colima.
+The disturbance quickly became better organized on June 27, and intensified to tropical storm at 18:00 UTC, being named Tropical Storm Adrian at 21:00 UTC.
+Adrian strengthened rapidly, and became the season's first hurricane at 12:00 UTC on June 28, while located about 360 mi southwest of Manzanillo, Colima.
 It then reached Category 2 hurricane status on June 30, with the hurricane maintaining a distinct eye surrounded by a ring of -70 C convection on satellite.
 Adrian reached maximum sustained winds of 90 kn that day, before entering an environment of stronger wind shear and cool sea surface temperatures, causing it to weaken to a tropical storm the next day.
 Adrian weakened to a tropical depression early on July 2, and degenerated into a remnant low later that day.

 Hurricane Beatriz

 On June 25, after dissipating over the central Caribbean, the remnant wave of Atlantic Tropical Storm Bret moved over Central America, merging with a nearby low-pressure area.
 Slow to organize, the disturbance ultimately coalesced, becoming Tropical Depression TwoE at 09:00 UTC on June 29.
 Later, at 21:00 UTC, the depression became Tropical Storm Beatriz while located about 105 mi south-southwest of Punta Maldonado, Guerrero.
 Paralleling the coast, Beatriz was upgraded to a hurricane at 15:00 UTC the next day and soon attained peak winds of 85 mph (140 km/h).
 An eye began to appear on satellite around this time.
 However, since Beatriz's circulation was severely disrupted by land interaction, the system weakened to a tropical storm early on July 1, and Beatriz dissipated later that day just offshore from Cabo Corrientes, Jalisco.

 In Michoacán, which Beatriz strengthened into a hurricane directly offshore of, strong winds from the cyclone left significant damage across several municipalities.
 Papaya trees were strewn across the ground from their plantations, while the tile and tin roofs of hundreds of houses were severely damaged or destroyed, particularly in the small town of Maruata.
 Several communities were left without power for over 48 hours following the storm.
 Stranded vehicles, fence collapses and fallen trees were reported in the neighboring state of Guerrero, especially around the port city of Acapulco.
 Despite being well inland of the Pacific coast of Mexico, the state of Hidalgo saw torrential rainfall that flooded nearly 110 homes across three towns; however, no casualties were reported as a result.
-One person drowned in Mazatlán, Sinaloa, on July 1, while surfing the high waves generated by Beatriz' remnants.
+One person drowned in Mazatlán, Sinaloa, on July 1, while surfing the high waves generated by Beatriz's remnants.